dstucrypt/agent/README.md

 ## TSP

 To add secure timestamp, use `--tsp` command-line switch.
 Secure timestamp is mandatory for long-term storage since November 7th 2018.
+When specified as `--tsp=all`, agent would include both content and signature timestamps.
+If specified when parsing the message, timestamps would be checked against document and TSP certificate and dates would be included in the output.

      node index.js --sign \
                 --tsp \